 What does ERR_HTTP2_PROTOCOL_ERROR mean?

-Can an HTTP/2 error fix itself?
+Can the ERR_HTTP2_PROTOCOL_ERROR fix itself?

-Is this error browser-specific?
+Is this error specific to Chrome?

-Can antivirus software cause this problem?
+Can antivirus software cause the ERR_HTTP2_PROTOCOL_ERROR?

 Is it safe to disable HTTP/2?